 A visit to Dangriga provides the opportunity to observe performances by such traditional groups as the Turtle Shell Band and the Waribagaba Dancers, as well as modern Punta Rock and reggae.
 Additionally, Bredda David and the Tribal Vibes, famous for their Kriol (Creole) music, has a recording studio in Dangriga.

 Dangriga is famous for its cassava, made into cassava bread, and for cashew wine, as well as for fish cooked in coconut milk, with a side of mashed/pounded plantain – a delicious dish called hudut.
 Dangriga is a convenient base for visits to the Cockscomb Basin Jaguar Preserve, and to nearby villages and cayes.
-The Stann Creek district is a popular area for ex pats, especially the Hopkins Sittee River area south of Dangriga , and for those wanting a beach front or riverfront home.
+The Stann Creek district is a popular area for ex pats, especially Hopkins Village, Sittee River area south of Dangriga , and for those wanting a beach front or riverfront home.

 After visiting the Jaguar Preserve, one recent visitor described it, “You’ll probably get wet and you’ll probably get to sample the mosquitoes, but you’ll get to experience the real jungle at Cockscomb Basin Wildlife Sanctuary and Jaguar Preserve.”